AzaharSK/qt-app-git/qml_interview_QA.md

 Explain the role of the ListView component in QML.

 Answer: ListView is used to display a list of items.
 It efficiently manages the creation and destruction of item delegates, making it suitable for displaying large sets of data.

+Explain the use of QtQuick.Controls in QML.

+Answer: QtQuick.Controls provides ready-to-use UI controls, enhancing the development of user interfaces.
+What is the Connections element in QML?

+Answer: The Connections element is used to connect signals and slots in QML.